-Arabian camels are the ones which only have one hump (Asian camels have two).
-In Arabian culture, they are so iconic that there are more than 160 words which mean ‘camel’.
+Arabian camels are the ones that only have one hump (Asian camels have two).
+In Arabian culture, they are so iconic that there are more than 160 words that mean ‘camel.’

 Camels are very social, even though they might seem extremely laid-back and slow.
 In the wild, they travel with around 30 others when looking for food.

 Clara C released a song called ‘The Camel Song.’
 The song mentions ‘a desert full of camels’, but the main theme is love and not camels!

 Camels will not damage their mouths if they eat thorny twigs and other items which might cause injury to other animals.